Food Hussy Recipes » Recipe

 Cheesy Hawaiian Pulled Pork Sliders

-Hawaiian Pulled Pork Slider Ingredients
+Hawaiian Pulled Pork Sliders

 What cheese goes well with pulled pork?

 You don’t always think of pulled pork sandwiches as having cheese on them – but for an oven-baked slider – you need cheese!
 My favorites are Havarti, provolone, cojack or cheddar.
 Havarti is mild and buttery – so good!
 I get it for cheese, crackers & salami night all the time.
+If you want something spicy – pepper jack is a great choice.

 What barbecue sauce is best for pulled pork?